seed-cat/seedcat/docs/design.md

 The rest of the frontend is dedicated to providing a more user-friendly UX.
 For instance we validate user inputs, provide total counts, and examples so a user can understand what is actually being guessed.

 # Benchmarks
-We cannot claim to be the world's fastest recovery tool without some comparisons.
+There have been only two other GPU-optimized BIP39 seed phrase recovery tools written: [btcrecover](https://github.com/gurnec/btcrecover) and John Cantrell's [one-off implementation](https://medium.com/@johncantrell97/how-i-checked-over-1-trillion-mnemonics-in-30-hours-to-win-a-bitcoin-635fe051a752).

-As far as we could find there were only two GPU-optimized versions of seed phrase recovery ever written: [btcrecover](https://github.com/gurnec/btcrecover) and John Cantrell's [one-off implementation](https://medium.com/@johncantrell97/how-i-checked-over-1-trillion-mnemonics-in-30-hours-to-win-a-bitcoin-635fe051a752).
-Since both implementations have fallen out of maintenance, we already can provide a better user experience that is easier to get working.
+Since both implementations have fallen out of maintenance `seedcat` provides superior features and support.
 In fact we had trouble getting either implementation running with CUDA so we had to rely on their self-reported benchmarks and ran comparisons on similar hardware (A2000 for btcrecover and 2080 TI for Cantrell).

 | Test          | Implementation | Relative Speed |